-Allows you to edit molecules that you have already sketched or built.
-Provides tools for making and breaking bonds, deleting atoms or groups of atoms in 3D builder as well as a minimization tool (MMFF) for "cleaning up" constructed molecules.
-Provides seamless access to ChemDrawTM (Windows only).
+Allows you to sketch molecules in 2D or build them in 3D, and to edit molecules that you have already sketched or built.
+Provides tools for making and breaking bonds, deleting atoms or groups of atoms in 3D builder as well as both 2D and 3D minimization tools (MMFF) for "cleaning up" 2D drawings and preparing 3D structures for calculation.
+Allows seamless access to ChemDrawTM (Windows only).
+Allows you to define transition states in terms of curved (reaction) arrows attached to reactants (or products) in either 2D or 3D, and to guess a transition-state geometry based on a library of reactions.
+Permits experimental proton and C chemical shifts as well as observed HH and CH couplings to be associated with 2D drawings or 3D structures.